International-Data-Spaces-Association/InformationModel/model/messaging/README.md

 by a _result_ that describes an aspect of the domain object at the point in time when the query was processed."
 (Reactive Design Patterns)

+_rejections_ are responses to messages that are incorrect syntactically or content-wise.

 ### Broker

 #### Connector Management Commands